LoqmanSamani/mapk-pathway/README.md

 ------------------------------------------------

-This repository  is dedicated to  reproducing the work   presented  in the article titled  " Growth Factor-Induced MAPK  Network Topology  Shapes Erk Response
+This repository  is dedicated to  reproducing the work   presented  in the article titled  [Growth Factor-Induced MAPK Network Topology Shapes Erk Response
-Determining     PC-12  Cell     Fate " by SilviaD.
+Determining PC-12  Cell Fate](https://www.nature.com/articles/ncb1543) by SilviaD.
 M. Santos, Peter J. Verveer, and Philippe I. H. Bastiaens, originally published in 2007.
 In our research endeavor, we aim to replicate the findings and  methodologies outlined in this influential paper.
 Additionally,   we  have  redefined  aspects  of the  signaling  pathway